ATFutures/who/README.md

     </p>
     </div>

-Fig. xx (b) is the 2km x 2km grid at the central of a randomly selected administrative ward - Bishopston.
+Figure @ref(fig:osmbris) (right) is the 2km x 2km grid at the central of a randomly selected administrative ward - Bishopston.
 The figure shows perfectly aligned road segments along the central of their raster representation - indicating a very high positional accuracy.
 Furthermore, we could not find a single case of uncaptured road segment; indicating a hundred percent completeness.

 In order to inspect the positional accuracy and the completeness of both GAMA and Kathmandu, we used the same strategy of drawing 2km x 2km grids inside the administrative sub-division each study area, and visually inspect each of the grid.